warkin014/Data-Structures-and-Algorithms--using-JAVA/README.md

 - Suggestions or corrections would be really appreciable.

 #How to use
-- you can clone or download the repository and open it on intellij idea or some other IDE or editor
+- you can clone or download the repository and open it on some IDE or editor
 - or you can navigate into the 'src' directory and look out for the specific sections you want to check for.

 #Overview